perfectspr/llm-leaderboard/results/openchat.md

 Apples and apricots are always an amazing afternoon appetizer.

 ### Received Answer
-Able apples are always amazingly attractive, abundant, and available all around.
+Able apples are always amazingly appetizing.
 ***
 ### Instruction 3
 Generate a list of three made-up book titles along with their authors and genres.
 Provide them in JSON format with the following keys: book_id, title, author, genre.